emdash/udlang/README.md

 // Declare the output type for this library. type Output: Str;

+// Converts a string to an html-escaped format, implementation omitted for
+// brevity.
-// Converts a string to an html-escaped format, implementation omitted for brevity. func quote(text: Str) -> Str = { /* ... */ };
+func quote(text: Str) -> Str = { /* ... */ };

-// A template allows flexible composition of functions that produce side-effects.
+// A template allows flexible composition of functions that produce
-// Here, the `using` syntax is just sugar for binding `children` to a closure
+// side-effects.
+Here, the `using` syntax is just sugar for binding `content`
+// to a closure.
-// argument.
-The `template` keyword is intended mainly as hint for linters. template element(tag: Str, attrs: Map<Str> = {}) using content {
+template element(tag: Str, attrs: Map<Str> = {}) using content {
   // Begin by writing the opening tag. out "<${tag} ";